lamhq/tech-notes/devops/aws/3-networking/4-security.md

 *Notice that in the network ACL example above, you allow inbound 443 and outbound range 1025-65535.
 That's because HTTP uses port 443 to initiate a connection and will respond to an ephemeral port.*

-Network ACLs perform stateless packet filtering.
-They remember nothing and check packets that cross the subnet border each way: inbound and outbound.

-If you don't include the outbound range, your server would respond but the traffic would never leave the subnet.

-## Security Groups (Secure Your EC2 Instances)
+## Security Groups (secure instances)

-A security group is a virtual firewall that controls inbound and outbound traffic for a particular entity, such as an EC2 instance.
+Security group are virtual firewalls for a particular entity, such as an EC2 instance.

-The default configuration of a security group blocks all inbound traffic and allows all outbound traffic.
+By default, all inbound traffic are blocked, all outbound traffic are allowed.

+Security groups are the last line of defense.

+To allow everything, use `0.0.0.0/0`.

 ![](images/sg.png)

-Security groups perform stateful packet filtering.
-They remember if a connection is originally initiated by the EC2 instance or from the outside and temporarily allow traffic to respond without having to modify the inbound rules.
+Security groups are stateful: if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules.

+Responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.

+### Security group pattern

 A common design pattern is organizing your resources into different groups and creating security groups for each to control network communication between them.